-Gobi Paratha is a cauliflower stuffed Indian bread with a sweet and savory sauce and crispy crust.
+Gobi paratha Recipe (Cauliflower Stuffed Flatbread) is a cauliflower stuffed Indian bread with a sweet and savory sauce and crispy crust.
 It makes a great meal or a delicious lunch box treat.
 Gobi Paratha is one of the most popular parathas for breakfast in northern India.

 Those who like vegan & vegetarian recipes can join my Facebook group World Best Vegetarian & Vegan Recipes.

 Those of you who have been reading our blog for some time already know that we make videos for each recipe on our YouTube channel.

 Sharing is caring!
 LET’S BE FRIENDS ON PINTEREST!
 WE’RE ALWAYS PINNING TASTY RECIPES!

 About Gobi paratha Recipe (Cauliflower Stuffed Flatbread)